 What are the natural wonders of Turkey?
-Discover and explore the Turkey wonders of nature and decide which is the country’s best nature attraction.
+Discover and explore the Turkey wonders of nature and decide which is the country’s best natural attraction.
 Turkey is often considered the bridge between Europe and Asia.
-Some place it within the European boundaries whereas others claim it is part of Asia.
+Some people place it within the European boundaries whereas others claim it is part of Asia.

 Natural Wonders of Turkey: Mount Ararat